sandvine/sandscript-library-interface/README.md

  - `sharedLibManifest.h` -- for declaring functions
  - `sharedLibEvents.h` -- for declaring events

+# Doxygen

+The shared library interface is documented using doxygen, and a doxygen configuration file is provided.
+The following command will create html documentation in a sub-folder `documentation`.

+    doxygen doxygen.cfg

 # Compiling

 You are building a shared library, so (assuming you are using gcc) it must be